rr-/szurubooru/API.md

 - `<score>`: the collective score (+1/-1 rating) of the given post.
 - `<own-score>`: the score (+1/-1 rating) of the given post by the authenticated user.
+- `<own-favorite>`: whether the authenticated user has given post in their favorites.
 - `<tag-count>`: how many tags the post is tagged with
 - `<favorite-count>`: how many users have the post in their favorites
 - `<comment-count>`: how many comments are filed under that post